Capsule Cryptography Glossary

 ECDH P-256 (Elliptic Curve Diffie-Hellman)

-Asymmetric key agreement used for sealing key material for issuers.
-For each seal operation a fresh ephemeral key pair is generated, and the shared secret is used directly as an AES-256-GCM key.
+Asymmetric key agreement used for wrapping key material for issuers.
+For each wrap operation a fresh ephemeral key pair is generated, and the shared secret is used directly as an AES-256-GCM key.

 | 77+ | Ciphertext + 16-byte GCM auth tag |